Global Mental Health-Map (GMH-Map)

 Article 8.
 GMH: Collaborating Across Sectors for Sustainable Development and Wellbeing (co-authored with Julian Eaton).
 Mental Health: A Forgotten Facet of Health Care (special theme-issue), Medicus Mundi Switzerland, Bulletin 141 (29 June 2017).
 “This article orients colleagues across sectors to Global Mental Health (GMH) and its relevance for the collective efforts to promote sustainable development and wellbeing.
 The authors include examples of GMH resources organized into 10 areas of “GMH Engagement”.
 Colleagues are encouraged to connect and contribute to GMH as they consider the application of the materials featured in this article for their work.”
 (Abstract)

-Note: See also the presentations in the Global Integration section (GI Seminars)
+Some examples of the presentations we have done in graduate schools, special events, and online are below.
+See also the presentations in the Global Integration section (GI Seminars)

 Sustainable Global Mental Health Development, power point presentation, World Mental Health Day Event, 5 October 2016, Ecuemenical Centre, Geneva